shanmuga-priya-tech/youtubeClone/README.md

 - building the channel info component from the data retrieved from youtube api by video id and channel id.

-- implemented logic for subscribing,liking and dislikeing video
+- implemented logic for subscribing,liking and dislikeing video.

+- created a custom hook to fetch channel info inorder to make it reusable.

 - search functionality(debouncing)